scala-js/scala-js-website/doc/tutorial/laminar.md

 ---
 layout: doc
-title: Getting Started with Laminar
+title: Build UIs with Laminar
 ---

 In this second tutorial, we learn how to develop UIs in Scala.js with [Laminar](https://laminar.dev/).